General or Life Insurance Consultant, Individual/TBA

 Payment Options

-You may pay the licensing fees by credit card, electronic funds transfer (e-check) or paper check.
-If electing to pay by paper check, your application will remain pending until the Department receives and processes the check.
+Licensing fees can be paid by credit card, electronic funds transfer (e-check), or paper check.
+If paying by paper check, the application will remain pending until the Department receives and processes the check.
+Checks can be mailed to The Department of Financial Services, Attn: Licensing Bureau, One Commerce Plaza, Floor 20, Albany NY 12257.

 There is a $20 fee for any e-check or paper check returned by the bank for insufficient funds.